uche-inyama/digital_twin/README.md

 | A5 LLM+RL+HITL   | ✅ | ✅ | ✅ | ✅ | ✅ |

 ### 6. Run the simulation
-- click ▶️ on AnyLogic to run simulation
+- click ▶️ on AnyLogic to run the simulation

 ### 7. My results
+- At the root of the folder, open Sprint3_Results0.xlsx